Fairy Tales and Myths Ecotherapy Group

 The world's myths, legends, fairy tales and folk tales are deeply entwined with nature.
-This unique six-week eco-therapy programme combines nature therapy with storytelling, mythology, tarot and meditation.
+This unique 14-week eco-therapy programme combines nature therapy with storytelling, mythology, tarot and meditation.
 If you are drawn to traditional stories and you want to connect deeply with nature, then this might be for you.
-The group runs from Monday 6th June – 17th July 2022 and it is delivered mostly by forum and video; it is accessible no matter what timezone you live in.
-It includes a two-hour online event on 16th July 2022 (an exact time will be announced when everyone signs up, so that everyone’s timezone can be taken into account).
+The group runs from 12th October 2026 to 14th January 2027 and it is delivered mostly by forum and video; it is accessible no matter what timezone you live in.
+It includes two (optional) online video meetings on 26th November 2026 and also on 14th January 2027 (the latter session to close the journey).
 Scroll to find out more!

-In this unique ecotherapy programme, some of nature’s most fascinating myths and folktales are presented to you in various formats: as storytelling videos, as mini audiobooks or as original flash fiction.
+In this unique ecotherapy programme, 14 beautiful fairy tales, folktales and myths are presented to you in various formats: as storytelling videos, mini audiobooks or original flash fiction.
 Each story is accompanied by a therapeutic exercise to try in nature, inspired by the tale.
 You will go on a tarot pilgrimage, too.

 a unique therapeutic course designed by a professional ecotherapy practitioner, writer and storyteller…..